RobertCarrUTA/UTAReviews-Android/README.md

 # Known Issues
 1. Performance for search results can be slow depending on the hardware being used.
-2. When clicking on staff members who have any "." in there name, app will crash because of a Firebase contraint on "." being in the child name.
+2. When clicking on staff members who have any "." in their name, app will crash because of a Firebase constraint on "." being in the child name.

 # Known Issues That Have Been Fixed
 1. Formatting issues for longer reviews or replies.
 Formatting is fine if the review or reply is not large. <-- fixed 5/21/22